keatontate/XGBoost-Regression-Streamlit-Dashboard/challenge.md

 2. Add me to your private repo in your space (`hathawayj`)
 3. Build your app and Docker container
 4. Update your `readme.md` with details about your app and how to start it.
-6. Submit the link to your repo to me in Canvas within your vocabulary/lingo challenge.
+6. Submit the link to your repo to me in Canvas within your vocabulary/longo challenge.

 ## Vocabulary/Lingo Challenge

 _Within a `.md` file in your repository and as a submitted `.pdf` or `.html` on Canvas, address the following items;_

-1. A link to your repo that you have shared with me and a screenshot of your app.
+1. A link to your repo that you have shared with me.
 2. Explain the added value of using DataBricks in your Data Science process (using text, diagrams, or tables).
 3. Compare and contrast PySpark to either Pandas or the Tidyverse (using text, diagrams, or tables).
 4. Explain Docker to somebody intelligent but not a tech person (using text, diagrams, or tables).